zanuka/leaderport-core-ui/README.md

 LeaderPort is a real-time leaderboard system concept.
 Built with [Vue.js](https://vuejs.org/), [Hono](https://hono.dev/), [Bun](https://bun.sh/), and [Valkey](https://valkey.io), it leverages modern TypeScript-first technologies to deliver a high-performance, full-stack leaderboard solution.

-The initial prototype will be launched as a Chrome Extension in 2025.
+The initial prototype will be launched as a browser extension in 2025, supporting Chrome, Firefox, and Safari.
+This MVP aims to ensure seamless functionality across all major browsers, providing a consistent user experience regardless of the platform.

-If successful, work will continue for a full-fledged SASS platform.
+If successful, work will continue towards developing a full-fledged SaaS platform.
+This will include additional features and enhancements based on user feedback and market demand, ensuring LeaderPort remains at the forefront of real-time leaderboard solutions.

 By combining Valkey's in-memory data storage with Hono's efficient routing and Bun's superior runtime performance, LeaderPort enables instant updates and retrieval of leaderboard data, making it ideal for applications requiring real-time ranking and score tracking across millions of users.

+## Chrome Extension Strategy

+LeaderPort's Chrome extension leverages powerful APIs to provide real-time data visualization and insights.
+Key features include:

+- **Data Extraction**: Uses `chrome.scripting` to inject scripts and extract data from sites like NBA.com.
+- **Data Storage**: Utilizes `chrome.storage` for caching and user preferences.
+- **Visualization**: Integrates Highcharts for interactive charts and dashboards.
+- **Real-time Updates**: Employs `chrome.alarms` for scheduled data refreshes.
+- **User Interaction**: Displays data in a `chrome.sidePanel` for easy access.

+For a detailed strategy, refer to the [Extension Strategy](./docs/extension-strategy.md).

 ## Project Roadmap